-Not offered in 2018.
-Higher Postgraduate Course, first semester.
+(Not offered in 2019) Higher postgraduate course, first semester.
+30 NQF credits at HEQSF level 9 Convener: TBC

-Convener: Professor S Mancuso

 The course is aimed at equipping law graduates, legal professionals and practitioners with the comparative knowledge of various legal systems and families of law, particularly those operating in Africa.
 This course will cover the discipline, its history and uses; comparative law methodology; the object of comparison; macro and micro-comparison; legal formants; legal transplants; (reasons for legal transplants; feasibility of legal transplants) and legal traditions of the world; identification; classification and problems of comparison; short presentations in civil law, common law, socialist law, Islamic law, Hindu law, Chinese Law, Jewish law; mixed legal systems; legal pluralism and legal hybridity.